-In Missouri, a principal may suspend a student for up to ten (10) school days.
-The Superintendent may suspend a student for up to 180 school days.
-Procedures for suspending a student are outlined below.
+Where warranted and authorized, a principal may recommend a long-term suspension or discipline reassignment beyond ten (10) school days.
+The Superintendent may suspend a student for up to 180 school days or reassign a student to another school or program as a continuation of discipline.
+In such cases: